samus-io/tablab-steps/steps/RCkUjqhvK4P7NtMsQImiWRfB9vC32aR4iW7/en/README.md

 # Regular Expression (RegEx) validation

-TODO:
-- Make sure all validations shown are only international values (e.g., do not provide DNI validation as example, since it applies only in Spain).
-In this sense, is IBAN international/european?
-Credit card?
-Phone?
-- Describe all validations shown, explaining every regex.
-- Make use of the same variable names on both code snippets.

 * `Regular expressions (RegEx)` are a fundamental tool in software development for pattern matching and validation.
 * RegEx is extensively used for input validation measures, ensuring that user-provided data meets specific criteria.